fmaussion/salem/docs/examples.rst

 Maps are persistent, which is useful when you have many plots to do.
-Plotting further data on them is possible, as long as the geolocalisation information is shipped with the data (in that case, the DataArray's attributes are lost in the conversion to degrees so we have to set it explicitly):
+Plotting further data on them is possible, as long as the geolocalisation information is shipped with the data (in that case, the DataArray's attributes are lost in the conversion to °C so we have to set it explicitly):